Examining A Muslim Woman's Right To Property

 Till a daughter is not married, she enjoys the right to stay in her parents' house and seek maintenance.
 In case of a divorce, charge for maintenance reverts to her parental family after the iddat period (approximately three months) is over.
 However, if her children are in a position to support her, the responsibility falls on them.

-Property rights of a wife in Islam
+What are the property rights of a wife in Islam

 In the famous Shah Bano case, the Supreme Court had held that in case of a divorce, it is the responsibility of the husband to make reasonable and fair provision to maintain his former wife even after separation under Section 3 (1Ha) of the Muslim Women (Protection of Rights on Divorce) Act, 1986.
 This period extends beyond iddat as the woman retains control over her goods and properties.